 What the current sample shows

-The current packet shows why one rule cannot fit every role.
+The current analysis shows why one rule cannot fit every role.
 Help Desk Technician samples emphasize troubleshooting, Windows, ServiceNow, Active Directory, macOS, DNS, VPN, and support certifications.
 Data Analyst samples emphasize SQL, Python, Tableau, Looker, Excel, Power BI, and analysis language.
-Cloud Support samples emphasize Linux, troubleshooting, Kubernetes, DNS, AWS, Azure, Docker, and Python.
+Cloud Support samples emphasize Kubernetes, Linux, AWS, Azure, troubleshooting, GCP, and Docker.

 The same word can mean different things by role.
-Python in a data analyst posting might mean cleaning and analysis.
-Python in support or cloud support might mean automation scripts.
+DNS in a help-desk posting usually means resolving user connectivity.
+DNS in a cloud-support posting usually means service discovery and record management.
+Same word, different work.
 DNS in support might mean a connectivity check.
 DNS in cloud support might mean service routing and troubleshooting.

 When to apply anyway